-Focus onJazz
+Focus onBaseball

-N.p. : N.p. , 1950
+N.p. : N.p. , 1930

-New York : Palmetto Music Pub.
-Co , 1921
+New York : Macmillan , 1990

 “The American lives in a land of wonders, in which everything seems to be in constant flux, and every change seems to mark an advance.
 Hence the idea of the new is coupled in his mind with the idea of the better.
 Nowhere does he perceive the limits that nature may have imposed on man’s efforts.
 In his eyes, that which does not exist is that which has not yet been attempted.”